What Is Athlete's Foot?

 Can Athlete's Foot Be Prevented?

 Athlete's foot often can be prevented.
-To avoid it, kids should:
+To avoid it:

 - Keep feet clean and dry by washing them daily and drying them completely, especially between the toes.
 (Use a clean towel and avoid sharing.)